Marvel Studios / The Walt Disney Company

 First Aired on September 29, 2022, on Disney+.

-I have described She-Hulk: Attorney at Law as being akin to a roller coaster ride in reviews of previous episodes, but this week, I’m going to compare this series to a merry-go-around.
+I have described She-Hulk: Attorney at Law as being akin to a roller coaster ride in reviews of previous episodes, but this time around, I’m going to compare this series to a merry-go-around.
 Round and round we go, maybe moving slow, maybe moving fast, but never really going anywhere.

-That’s how I felt this week watching the Jennifer Walters character juggle her perception of her natural self and her identity as She-Hulk AGAIN!
+That’s how I felt watching the Jennifer Walters character juggle her perception of her natural self and her identity as She-Hulk AGAIN!

-This isn’t easy for me guys!
-I am pretty much a Marvel Studios apologist who finds something to like in everything that the MCU does, and honestly, there are things that I have enjoyed in this series, but this week was a drag to get through!
-I wasn’t intrigued by anything that was happening, and all of the goofy characters that we were introduced just did nothing for me.
+I wasn’t intrigued by anything that was happening, and all of the goofy characters that we were introduced in this episode just did nothing for me.
 El Aguila (Joseph Castillo-Midyett) was okay.
 He had a certain charm to him and good delivery in his lines.
-Saracen (Terrence Clowe) was okay too with his dry humor about his going on about being a supposed vampire and such.
+Saracen (Terrence Clowe) was okay too with his dry humor and his going on about being a supposed vampire and such.
 But Man-Bull (Nathan Hurd)?
 The Porcupine (Jordan Aaron Ford)?
 C’mon, man!
 All of these D-list characters were goofy and lame and were included here for the sake of their absurdity.
 They looked awful from a costume standpoint and had very little character depth to speak of.
 Oh, and The Wrecker (Nick Gomez) was back too.
 I didn’t like the execution of The Wrecking Crew previously, and I didn’t care for The Wrecker here either.

 If you’re wondering, all of these goofy characters were a factor in this show because Jen went out to Emil Blonsky’s meditation retreat after his parole officer informed her that Blonsky’s inhibitor had been turned off.
 The parole officer was fearful that he would encounter The Abomination and needed Jen (as She-Hulk) for his protection.
 Jen by the way, found herself completely obsessed over her new love interest Josh (who she met the previous week at the wedding), due to his failure to return her messages after she slept with him, and she was in a panic at the retreat because there was no cell service.

-We didn’t go to court this week at all, and we didn’t get Daredevil (again) after being teased two episodes ago.
-She-Hulk: Attorney at Law seems to just be spinning its wheels.
-There was no drama, no good action to speak of, and no stakes.
-Again.
-On top of all of that, it just wasn’t funny.
-To me.
-Again.
+We didn’t go to court this week at all, and we didn’t get Daredevil (again) after being teased two episodes prior.
+She-Hulk: Attorney at Law seemed to just be spinning its wheels.

 Marvel Studios / The Walt Disney Company